pivotal-cf/on-demand-service-broker/system_tests/README.md

 - In CI

-These tests are run on bosh-lites on every commit in the [ODB pipeline](https://hush-house.pivotal.io/teams/services-enablement/pipelines/odb) and are run nightly on a PCF toolsmith environment in the different versions of the [PCF pipelines](https://hush-house.pivotal.io/teams/services-enablement/pipelines/pcf-2.11.lts2-tests).
+These tests are run on bosh-lites on every commit in the [ODB pipeline](https://dedicated-mysql.ci.cf-app.com/teams/main/pipelines/odb).